vic/flake-aspects/README.md

 }
 ```

-Creating OS configurations is outside the scope of this library.
-Exposing configurations might look like this:
+Creating OS configurations is outside the scope of this library - for that, see [`vic/den`](https://github.com/vic/den) -.
+Exposing os configurations might look like this:

 ```nix
 { inputs, ... }: